 You will be asked to upload the following documents in your online application.

 * Each applicant must submit a copy of their university transcript or grade record in English for their application to be considered complete.
-Please contact your university’s Registrar’s Office to request this document as soon as possible as it may take 1 – 4 weeks for them to process your request.
+Please contact your university Registrar’s Office to request this document as soon as possible as it may take 1 – 4 weeks for them to process your request.
 If possible, please upload a scanned copy of your transcript with your online application.
-If you cannot upload a copy of your transcript with your online application that is fine.
-Simply submit your online application without your transcript and, when it arrives, send it via email to email@example.com.
+If you cannot upload a copy of your transcript you can submit your online application without your transcript and, when it arrives, send it via email to firstname.lastname@example.org.